addb/Avengers/README.md

 # Avengers
-short game on avengers made using GameMaker Studio Just download and import the files into the Gamemaker studio by yoyogames
+short game on avengers made using GameMaker Studio.
+Just download and import the files into the Gamemaker studio by yoyogames